Special Educational Needs

 Some resources are specific to certain children and are accessed frequently, so are therefore available in classroom spaces too.

-For children with Statements of Special Educational Needs or EHCP, the Teaching Assistant working with this child will have a bank of resources and activities to support that child’s area(s) of need.
+For children with Statements of Special Educational Needs or EHCP, the Teaching Assistants and teachers working with this child will have a bank of resources and activities to support that child’s area(s) of need.

 For example children require adaptations such as writing slopes or equipment to help with their sensory issues such as fiddle toys and ear defenders.